Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 by scalpel and suture, so too am I shuffled through medical rooms as a doctor, a therapist, an endocrinologist, and whomever else evaluate my gender essence.
 So that they can say, "I'm sorry to tell you, but you have gender dysphoria."
-So that I can then say, "Damn.
-Guess we better treat it."
-So that my doctor can say, "Don't worry, it'll be over soon.
+So that I can then say, "Why did I have to be born wrong?"
+So that my doctor can say, "Don't worry.
 Before you know it, you'll be as natural as any other woman."

-As long as we follow the rules, as long as we proclaim our self to be a woman by birthright, as long as we proclaim transition to be a dreadful ordeal that exists merely to affirm our essence of gender, as long as we never think perhaps meaning could or should be derived elsewhere, as long as we never so much as think about telling our doctor that we do not really believe our self could ever possibly be either a woman or a man, as long as we never speak up or speak out, as long as we sit there nicely as the lady at the clerk's office changes a document that could never even begin to understand the truth of our self, as long as we shut up until we pass so well nobody would even think we transitioned so much as enjoyed it, as long as elder trans people fade into the background and never again bring up their secret past, as long as we forget about the prospect of a radicalizing form of being, only then may we be allowed the right to speak, the right to our body, the right to be.
+As long as we follow the rules, as long as we proclaim our self to be a woman by birthright, as long as we proclaim transition to be a dreadful ordeal that exists merely to affirm our essence of gender, as long as we never tell our doctor there may be more to the body than either womanhood or manhood, as long as we never reject the authority of a legal document proclaiming our naturalness, as long as we shut up until we pass so well nobody would even think we transitioned so much as enjoyed it, only then might we be allowed the right to speak, to fight, to demand.
+And we may never be allowed to render our body ours by reconstructing it in our own image, in the way we want.

-And at the end of the day, we must hate the fact that we are transgender, dread the acknowledgement of our transition.
-And it must, at some point, come to an end.
+But at the end of the day, we must hate the fact that we are transgender.
+We must dread the acknowledgement of our transition.
+We must, at some point, bring it to its end.
+Because at some point, our sex has been brought into alignment with our gender, and the naturalness of our gender has been proven undeniable.

-My very life has often been labeled as incoherent.
-"This is all so new to me, I'm struggling."
-"How would I explain it to my children?"
+Those of us who are free do not obey.
+We render the body ours, and do not simply fade away into the background, pretending we never transitioned.
+And for this, we are incoherent to the outside world.

 Must I submit myself to others' coherence?
 Must there come a day when my transition is over and my existence is once again coherent?

 The very proclamation of transition implies its own end, and denies its own meaning.
 It demands a kind of transversal journey from one island of coherence to another.
-It constructs itself incoherent because it is a process of morphing one coherent category into another, the male into the female, the female into the male, and because our society does not know what exists between those two lands.
-The No Man's Land.
-They assumed this land did not exist, and when it did, they labeled it incoherent.
+It constructs itself incoherent because it is a process of morphing one coherent category into another, the male into the female, the female into the male.
+But if these very islands do not even exist, why must I give my self up in the Sisyphean task of conforming?

+Are any of us truly coherent?
+Does the varability of our bodies produce an inherent incoherence?
+Truly, from this lens, the need for gender is clear:

 > They assumed that nature would give them that coherence, and when it didn't,
 > they created that coherence at the expense of the lives they labeled
 > incoherent.
 (Avila 57:28–57:37)

-Yet what if I reject this very metaphor?
-What if I deny there is any island of maleness, any island of femaleness, any No Man's Land between them?
-Must my transition end?
-What if I instead choose a life _of_ transition?
-May I be allowed to speak?

-I will choose that life, but I will no longer label it transition.
-Instead, it is the taking of a radical agency over my own being, my own experience, my own body.
-It is the recognition of myself as an agent of self.
-It is the alignment of means and ends, where transition serves not as a purpose or tool to be done away with upon the meeting of the end, but rather a very process the undertaking of which is itself the ends.

-Paul B. Preciado, in his planned speech, "Will You Let the Monster Speak?" argues gender to be a prison of the self.
-That he has transitioned from the prison of a natural woman to the prison of a natural man.
-What a shallow victory it is that we may choose our own cage.
-The very framework that constructs and justifies our being, however, is the same that constructs these two prisons from which we may choose.
-Whether we consider ourselves to be "cis" or "trans," "non-binary" or "binary," we have already lost.
-For we are already locked in the cage.
-Because we suggest that sex, gender, and the body itself are all discrete and categorizeable elements.
-Because we deny ourselves the body as a playground, and instead cast gender as the origin of all meaning.
-And because we submit our self to the fantasy of a natural self.

-We must move beyond a natural self, a natural gender.
-Following Beauvoir's lead, let us all acknowledge that "one is not born a woman," and begin by "becom\[ing]" what we wish to be.
-Let us find and explore that playground of the body.
+For if sex is incoherent, then we must produce coherence through a natural gender.
+Yet instead, I choose to embrace the incoherence.
+To embrace the divergent variability of our bodies, to recognize the means of transition as the lesson, and the ends of it a red herring.
+I will make myself incoherent, and if you see me as coherent, I will tell you how you are wrong.
+I will take a radical agency over my own being and render the means and the ends of my transition one.
+And, I believe, the body will serve as the playground in which these means will transpire.

 ## The Body: Not Just a Vessel, But The Performance